gezielcarvalho/ts-masterclass/README.md

 ## Getting Started with Types in TypeScript

+TypeScript is a statically typed language, which means that you can specify the type of a variable when you declare it.
+This is useful because it allows you to catch errors at compile time, rather than at runtime.
+TypeScript has several built-in types, including number, string, boolean, and any.
+You can also create your own custom types using interfaces and enums.

 ## Conditionals and Loops in TypeScript

+In TypeScript, you can use the if statement to execute a block of code if a condition is true.
+You can also use the else statement to execute a block of code if the condition is false.
+TypeScript also has a switch statement, which allows you to execute different blocks of code based on the value of a variable.
+You can use the for loop to iterate over an array or object, and the while loop to execute a block of code as long as a condition is true.

 ## Let's Get You Coding Challenges - Part 1